SpinalHDL/VexRiscv/README.md

 }
 ```

-There is at least one cycle latency between que cmd and the rsp. the rsp.ready flag should be false after a cmd until the rsp is present.
+**Important** : There should be at least one cycle latency between que cmd and the rsp.
+The IBus.cmd can remove request when a CPU jump occure or when the CPU is halted by someting in the pipeline.
+As many arbitration aren't made for this behaviour, it is important to add a buffer to the iBus.cmd to avoid this.
+Ex : iBus.cmd.s2mPipe, which add a zero latency buffer and cut the iBus.cmd.ready path.
+You can also do iBus.cmd.s2mPipe.m2sPipe, which will cut all combinatorial path of the bus but then as a latency of 1 cycle. which mean you should probably set the busLatencyMin to 2.

 Note that bridges are implemented to convert this interface into AXI4 and Avalon